Room to Breathe Between Big Days

 3:00 PM

 Mossy Cave · Head homeOn UT-12 just before the park entrance — 0.9 mi RT, west-facing alcove with hanging moss gardens.
 Afternoon light from inside hits the hoodoos at an angle you don't see anywhere else in the park.
 Almost always empty.
-Then back to Starlit Ridge: 40 minutes, last tub night, early alarm for tomorrow.
+Then back to Starlit Ridge: 40 minutes.
+6:00 AM alarm tomorrow for Zion — get to bed at a reasonable hour.

 💡 Tower Bridge: If energy is good after Queens Garden, add Tower Bridge (3.4 mi, moderate) before lunch — ends at a natural rock bridge in a shaded canyon, Bristlecone pines growing out of limestone.
 Very different from the Amphitheater.